 If you visit during the wet season, expect to get drenched.
 The mist can be so strong that there is a perpetual rain nearby.
 My ability to take photos was seriously hampered by the mist many times.

 Visiting the falls can be done from either side of the border.
 I’d recommend crossing the border to experience both sides, regardless of which side you come from.
 If you come in via Zimbabwe, they offer a dual entry visa for US$45 and you can get a day trip visa to Zambia for just US$20.
 Park fees are US$30 on the Zimbabwe side and $20 on the Zambian side.

 Mosi-oa-Tunya / Victoria Falls is a natural UNESCO World Heritage Site in Zambia.
-This falls is known simply as Victoria Falls worldwide.
-The falls is located along the Zambezi River that is located on the border of Zambia and Zimbabwe.
+This fall is known simply as Victoria Falls worldwide.
+The falls are located along the Zambezi River that is located on the border of Zambia and Zimbabwe.
 Hence, this waterfall is attributed to both countries, along with the UNESCO site Mosi-oa-Tunya / Victoria Falls.